buddhist-uni/buddhist-uni.github.io/_content/booklets/satipatthanavibhango_anandajoti.md

 pages: 137
 ---

-Edited and annotated section of Vibhaṅga, the second book of the Pāḷi Abhidhammapiṭaka, dealing with the central teaching on mindfulness meditation
+A line-by-line translation of the seventh section of the Vibhaṅga, the second book of the Pāḷi Abhidhamma Piṭaka, giving an analysis of the central teaching on mindfulness meditation.